 What is the longest river in Asia?

-The source of the Yangtze is in the Tibetan Plateau, and it flows into the East China Sea, at Shanghai.
-It is also the largest river in China, where it flows through 8 provinces (Anhui, Hubei, Hunan, Jiangsu, Jiangxi, Qinghai, Sichuan and Yunnan), the municipalities of Chongqing and Shanghai, and the Tibet autonomous region.
+The Yangtze is the longest river in Asia.
+The source of the Yangtze is in the Tibetan Plateau, and it flows into the East China Sea.
+It is also the largest river in China, where it flows through 10 provinces and has 8 main tributaries.

 The Yangtze is approximately 6,300 kilometres long and drains 1,808,500 km².
 It is the third longest river in the world, after the Amazon (South America) and the Nile (Africa), and is longer than the Mississippi river (United States).